Skip to main content

 The IEP designation process required the involvement of many faculty, staff, students, and administrators to capture the efforts across the campus.
 External stakeholders provided input as well.

-The self-study was led by the IEP leadership team along with the representatives from the Chancellor-led units who served as the points of contact and were instrumental in selecting and recruiting stakeholders to participate in the self-study.
+The self-study was led by the IEP core team along with the representatives from the Chancellor-led units who served as the points of contact and were instrumental in selecting and recruiting stakeholders to participate in the self-study.
 Also, Brian Kurisky, Executive Director of the Rutgers Collaborative for Community Engagement at DICE, shared related information from the Rutgers-New Brunswick Carnegie Reclassification effort that is underway.
 The Bloustein Center for Survey Research assisted with the collection of information by conducting one-on-one interviews and facilitated discussions on behalf on the IEP self-study team.

 As a result, a total of 217 internal and external stakeholders provided input: 96 one-on-one interviews of faculty and staff; 34 online surveys; and 87 participated in facilitated discussions during the Innovation and Economic Prosperity (IEP) World Café event.